natsova/DataStructures/README.md

 This repository contains a collection of fundamental data structure and algorithm examples in Java including arrays, linked lists, stacks, queues, hash tables, heaps, trees, binary search trees, tries, and graphs.

-**Note:** Each method has been annotated with **time complexity comments** to help understand the efficiency of operations and guide decisions when choosing data structures or algorithms.
+Each method has been annotated with **time complexity** comments to help understand the efficiency of operations and guide decisions when choosing data structures or algorithms.

 # Time Complexity Cheat Sheet (Java Examples)